 - survivors of physical, emotional or sexual abuse as a child.

 Why do people self harm?

-There are lots of reasons that people in prison might self-harm.
+There are lots of reasons you might self-harm.
 For example:

 In prison you have a lot of spare time.
 You might spend this time thinking about the past or problems you have.
 Self-harming might make you feel better if you are finding it difficult to cope with how you are feeling.
 It can also show others how you are feeling.
 But usually you only feel better for a short time.

 You might self-harm to have some control.
 It can be frightening going into prison and you might feel you have no control over your life now.